February 13, 2017

-His high school choir might have been small, but less than three years after graduating from Susquehanna University, Jason Steigerwalt '05 was singing in Carnegie Hall and drawing raves from The New York Times, which said that Jason and three other soloists "sang with ear-catching beauty and power."
+Just a few years after graduation, Jason Steigerwalt '05 performed at Carnegie Hall to rave reviews from The New York Times, which said that he and three other soloists "sang with ear-catching beauty and power."

-"Reading the review was exhilarating," says Steigerwalt, a native of Palmerton, Pa., who recently graduated from the prestigious Yale University School of Music with a master's degree in early music.
-"It was the first time my name has been mentioned in a newspaper, and to have it be The New York Times!"
+"Reading the review was exhilarating," says Steigerwalt, a native of Palmerton, Pa.
+"It was the first time my name was mentioned in a newspaper, and to have it be The New York Times!"

-Steigerwalt credits much of his early success to his training at Susquehanna, where he says recently retired choral director Cy Stretansky was "a true mentor in many ways.
-He has such a well-grounded idea of what a choir should be and a very natural, organic way of achieving a quality sound."
+Steigerwalt credits much of his early success to his training at Susquehanna, where retired choral director Cyril Stretansky was "a true mentor in many ways."

 He's thankful that Stretansky and vocal professors Nina Tober and Jeffrey Fahnestock helped him find his own voice.

-"I came in a very novice singer, and I was able to mature on my own and encouraged to be open-minded and try different things, as opposed to being forced to pursue any one particular style," he says.
-That diverse training, he says, prepared him well to both enter Temple University's opera program in 2005 and a year later to gain admission to the early music program at Yale's Institute of Sacred Music, which takes only four singers each year.
+"I came in a very novice singer, and I was able to mature on my own, and was encouraged to be open-minded and try different things, as opposed to being forced to pursue any one particular style," he says.